Nescafemix/hintcase/README.md

             .show();
 ```

 In this example, the fist hint is configured to show a reveal animation for the shape but with no animation to hide the hint.
-The next hint doesn't show an animation to show so, teh effect is that the shape was fixed and there was no change with it.
+The next hint doesn't show an animation to show so, the effect is that the shape was fixed and there was no change with it.
 The hint block was showed with a fade in animation but to hide it was shown an slideOut animation, and the hint block in the next screen was showed with a slideIn animation.
 The result was this:
 ![](assets/consecutive_hints.gif)